cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 Q4.
 A direct measure of **volatility** can be obtained as the difference of the highest price minus the lowest price in a given trading day.
 This is called the **daily price variation**.
 Add the daily variation of the Apple stock prices as a new column.
 Do you see a trend in the daily price variation?
 How is the distribution?

 Q5.
-Is there an **association** between the daily price variation and the trading volume.
+Is there an **association** between the daily price variation and the trading volume?
 Is the volatility stronger the days in which more shares are traded?

 ## Importing the data